-Foreign Service Officers (FSOs)
+Foreign Service Officers

 There are five Foreign Service Officer career tracks: Consular, Economic, Management, Political, and Public Diplomacy.
 To become a Foreign Service Officer, you must first register for and take the Foreign Service Officer Test (FSOT).
-It is a general knowledge test, which covers subjects such as U.S. history, government, world geography, English, basic math, basic IT, and U.S. culture.
-For practice questions, take the FSOT Practice Test.
+It is a general knowledge test that covers subjects such as U.S. history, government, world geography, English, basic math, basic IT, and U.S. culture.
+For practice questions, take the FSOT Practice Test at https://careers.state.gov/fso-practice-test-main-instructions/